oroinc/documentation/user/back-office/marketing/marketing-campaigns/index.rst

 5. Click **Apply** to save the changes.

-6. To cancel the campaign sharing with a particular person, click **Share**, and then click |IcDelete| next to the username.
+6. To cancel the campaign sharing with a particular person, click **Share**, and then click |Trash-SVG| next to the username.
 Use mass actions to cancel sharing for more than one user.

 .. stop

 .. include:: /include/include-images.rst
+   :start-after: begin

+.. include:: /include/include-svg.rst
    :start-after: begin